 Center for Counseling and Psychological Health has a professional staff of psychiatrists, clinical psychologists, psychiatric social workers, advanced practice nurses, and psychology and social work interns.
 CCPH provides brief individual, couples, and group psychotherapy for students and their families, while striving to foster an environment that is appropriate and welcoming for student veterans.

-The Dean of Students Office will help you navigate the bureaucracy of the campus and resolve university-related problems.
+The Dean of Students Office, Student Life Support Team will help you navigate the bureaucracy of the campus and resolve university-related problems.
 The staff can answer your questions, advocate on your behalf, or point you and your family in the right direction to get problems solved.

 Benjamin J. Ostiguy-Finneran, Associate Director, Operations (413) 545-0892